 Yes, it does, but there are some exceptions.
-Across the United States, every USPS post office offers its help with first-time passport applications.
+Across the United States, every USPS post office offers help with a first-time passport application or any other form.
 However, not every branch can assist you with taking a passport photo, as it may not have the facilities needed for it.
 That’s why it’s always better to phone ahead and make sure.

 Also, please mind that USPS has taken some measures to ensure the safety of its customers and employees.
 Whether you apply for a first passport or just need a photo for it, you have to book an in-person appointment on their website or use a self-service kiosk in a USPS office.